 It goes without saying that commercial trucks pose a real threat to all cars on the road.
 That is why there are so many truck crashes in California.
 They are slower and heavier than any car on the road, and they can easily cause serious property damage and horrific injuries.

 Commercial trucks include the common semi-truck or 18-wheeler, but they include tanker trucks, dump trucks, and many types of delivery vehicles.
 The level of danger a commercial truck will pose to others is specific to the body type and the cargo being transported.

-If you or a loved one were injured in a truck accident in Los Angeles, you may be entitled to financial compensation.
-The experienced team of Los Angeles truck accident lawyers at West Coast Trial Lawyers will recover all the compensation you are entitled to so that you can focus on your recovery and on the ones you care most about.
-Below, we will discuss the most common truck accident causes.
+If you or a loved one were injured in a truck accident, you may be entitled to compensation.
+Our experienced team of truck accident attorneys at West Coast Trial Lawyers will recover all the compensation you are entitled to so that you can focus on your recovery and on the ones you care most about.

 The data compiled by the NHTSA tells us that just over 5,000 drivers lost their lives in these accidents.
 Alarmingly, 74 percent of the individuals who died were mostly car drivers or passengers.

 Commercial trucks, such as the common 18-wheeler are dangerous not only because of how large they are, but because of their enormous blind spots.

 Dump trucks, on the other hand, are a hazard to drivers for different reasons.
 These are carrier vehicles that are used for construction materials, such as dirt, sand, and debris.
 It is very common for this material to fly out of a truck’s box and hit a vehicle.
 This may cause a driver to be temporarily blinded.

 Delivery trucks are made to carry cargo in a large, open area behind the driver.
 These trucks are sometimes known as box trucks.
 They are known for being heavy and easy to tip over.